openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 (connect "jack_mixer:MAIN R" "system:playback_2")
 ~~~~

+## Startup Script
+The Session and Startup Settings Menu lists applications that may be run at startup.
+The Alert Player(OBPlayer) application is configured to start automatically when a new login session is opened (i.e. at boot time).
+The item `OBPlayer` in the Application Autostart menu contains the path to the Player startup script (~/.openbroadcaster/startup.py).
+This script also configures the `jack` daemon, if `jack` is specified in the Dashboard audio mode settings,  according to the installed sound card:

++ jackd -r -dalsa -r32000 -p1024 -n2 -D -Chw:PCH -Phw:PCH (built-in audio)
++ jackd -r -dalsa -r32000 -p1024 -n2 -D -Chw:CODEC -Phw:CODEC (USB adapter)

+After the Alert Player has been initiated the Dashboard will be available using a web browser at http://localhost:23233.
+Provide or confirm user/password to gain access the Dashboard (the default is admin/admin).

 ## Headless Operation

 To enable headless operation, edit the grub configuration, update the bootloader and reboot.